only need to run once in the console if tidyverse not installed: install.packages('tidyverse')

 2. Simple linear regression:

-• A plot of Schooling vs Life expectancy shows that a linear relationship is reasonable. life_expectancy_2015$Schooling selects the Schooling column in the life_expectancy_2015 dataset; the sane applies for the Life expectancy column.
+• A plot of Schooling vs Life expectancy shows that a linear relationship is reasonable. life_expectancy_2015$Schooling selects the Schooling column in the life_expectancy_2015 dataset; the same applies for the Life.expectancy column.
 Run:

 • We create a simple linear regression model where the response variable is Life expectancy and the predictor variable is Schooling.
 The model can be written as: